 Higher Priority (keep every time):

-- Grimscale Chum, Vilefin Inquisitor, Murloc Tidecaller, Righteous Protector – Just like against fast decks, you still want to open with a 1-drop.
-This time you won’t need it as much to control the board as to simply deal damage – that let’s say 2/1 on Turn 1, if left unanswered, can deal some serious damage over the course of a few turns.
-In slow matchups, Grimscale Chum and Murloc Tidecaller are the best 1-drops, but you will gladly take any of them, to be honest.
+- Lost in the Jungle, Murloc Tidecaller, Righteous Protector – Just like against fast decks, you still want to open with a 1-drop.
+This time you won’t need it as much to control the board as to simply deal damage – let’s say 2x 1/1 on Turn 1, if left unanswered, can deal some serious damage over the course of a few turns.
+In slow matchups, Murloc Tidecaller is your best 1-drop, but you will gladly take any of them, to be honest.

 - Call to Arms – Against Control decks, it’s usually a refill card, but it’s really necessary.
-They will usually drop their first AoE around Turn 4 (to play around Megasaur) and that’s where Call to Arms comes into action to refill.
+They will usually drop their first AoE around Turn 4-5 and that’s where Call to Arms comes into action to refill.
 Keeping it might make your early game a bit weaker, but it’s still worth it.

 Lower Priority (keep only if certain conditions are met):